jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 Less visual clutter.
-Reading it might not be worth your time.
+Reading it might not be worth the time.

 ### No Unused / Outcommented Code

-Avoid leaving in unused or outcommented code.
+Avoid leaving around unused or outcommented code.
 If necessary, you can move it to an `Archive` folder.

 Reason:
 Unused code might clutter your vision.
 It may also give the impression, that it was outcommented in error.